7 Essential Tips to Make Your Nonprofit Mobile-Friendly

 Add Bold Buttons for Calls to Action

-You want your supporters to not only read your information, but to also take the next step of making a donation, signing up for a newsletter, volunteering, or whatever your call to action may be.
-If you add a hyperlink to this next action within a paragraph of text, it’s easy for your supporter to miss that, especially if reading on a small screen.
+You want your supporters to not only read your information on their mobile devices, but to also take the next step of making a donation, signing up for a newsletter, volunteering, or whatever your call to action may be.
+A hyperlink within a paragraph of text could be easy for supporters to miss, especially if they’re reading on a small screen.

 Instead, add a button in a bold color with clear language, such as “Sign up now!” or “Make a Donation.”
-This makes taking that next step as easy as tapping a finger.
+This makes taking that next step as clear and easy as tapping a finger.

 Format for Easy Reading

 Large blocks of text can be intimidating to an online reader and could lead to your email getting deleted upon opening.
-Write and format your text so your reader can quickly scan the information by using strategies like:
+Stay mobile-friendly by writing and formatting your text so your reader can quickly scan the information.
+Consider formatting options like:

 - Paragraph breaks